SidhanthPrabhu/Traffic-Violation/README.md

 Detects motorcycles/scooters in a single RGB street image, counts riders per vehicle, flags helmet violations, and extracts the license plate of any violating vehicle — fully offline, with no internet access required at inference time.

-> **Status / TODO:** This repo also contains `merge.py` and the folders `d1/`, `d2/`, `d3/`, `merged/`, which aren't covered by this README yet.
-If these are dataset shards that `merge.py` combines (e.g. for training the auxiliary helmet/plate model), document that here with a short "Dataset Prep" section.
-Until then, treat `solution.py` as the single source of truth for the inference pipeline.

 ---

 ## Table of Contents